Getting Started Edit

 It restricts the result set to only those entities which have the specified user as a client.

-It is available on the Job
+It is available on the Job, Assignment, Quote, and Invoice entities.

 managerId Edit